ParmbeerJohal/Parm-Johal-ISL21-REQ117214-written/README.md

 ### Setting Up a Development Environment

 #### Prerequisites
+1. **Git** Ensure Git is installed.
+This can be downloaded [here](https://git-scm.com/downloads)
-1. **Python 3.13.0+**: Ensure you have Python installed.
+2. **Python 3.13.0+**: Ensure you have Python installed.
+This can be downloaded [here](https://www.python.org/downloads/)
 2. **Pip**: Python's package manager.
+Comes with the Python download
 3. **MQTT Broker**: The application uses the public MQTT broker `test.mosquitto.org`.
 4. **Eclipse Mosquitto (optional)**: An open source message broker that can be used for basic end to end testing to mimic data sent by the winter supplement web application.
+Download instructions are [here](https://mosquitto.org/download/)
 5. **Docker (optional)**: Used for containerizing the application and, in this case, make the setup process easier for running/testing.
+Download and instructions can be found [here](https://www.docker.com/get-started/)

 #### Steps (with Docker)
 1. Clone the repository: